 You know the usual scenario –wake up in the morning, roll over to reach for your phone, first silence the alarm, and then check your social media and then you check the weather for the day.
 Between November and March, it reads anywhere between 30 and 40 degrees – if you’re anything like me you let out a grunt and unwillingly walk over to your wardrobe and try and find a shirt that won’t show sweat patches, and then try to find pants that are as loose fitting as possible, dreading the heat you’ll feel as you canter through the city to get to work.
 These are the tips to avoid this whole horrendous scenario once and for all.

 Linen.
 Linen is like a fly screen; the air will go straight through it.
 Imagine walking and not only feeling the breeze on your face but also all over your body – while fully dressed.
 A good linen jacket can cost you anywhere between $100 – $500 off the rack or tailored and is well worth investing in.
 Fun fact: those dressed in Linen clothes are found to show skin temperatures of 3-4 degrees below those wearing the same item made of cotton.

 However, few things about Linen… while it’s very cool and trendy in summer and allows your body to breathe – they crease like a bitch.
 I wouldn’t be shoving your linen jacket at the bottom of your gym bag because it’ll take you 16 years to iron out the creases.

 Summer Suit Tip #2

 Shorts.
 Despite popular opinion, shorts are not the devil.
-A nice pair of beige chino shorts from Academy Brand for $90 matched with a tucked in navy blue collard shirt and light grey jacket plus some loafers is going to make you look smart and chic while also comfortable and cool.
+A nice pair of beige chino shorts from Academy Brand for $90 matched with a tucked in navy blue collared shirt and light grey jacket plus some loafers are going to make you look smart and chic while also comfortable and cool.